WebAssembly/proposals/howto.md

 1. Merge upstream:

-   1. Make sure you are on the `master` branch
+   1. Make sure you are on the `main` branch

    2. Run:
       ```
       git fetch upstream
-      git merge upstream/master
+      git merge upstream/main
       ```

    3. Resolve merge conflicts if necessary